 - ƒH is the upper -3db cut-off frequency point

-and in our simple example above the resonant center frequency of the active band pass filter is given as:
+and in our simple example in the text above of a filters lower and upper -3dB cut-off points being at 200Hz and 600Hz respectively, then the resonant center frequency of the active band pass filter would be:

 The “Q” or Quality Factor